Syz66/BetterDebugMenu/README.md

 # Better Debug Menu
-Allows customization for the Minecraft debug menu.
+Allows you to customize the Minecraft debug menu.

 ---